mmmarquez/mvis-101/01-Basics/README.md

 </html>
 ```

-## Excercise
+## Exercise
-We'll be using Codepen.io online editor in this excercise.
+We'll be using Codepen.io online editor in this exercise.
 Make sure you are logged in.

 ### Goals
 - Get familiar with Codepen.io, a web based editor.